mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 8. D unordered is correctness-green but performance-RED.
 Formal success/internal/result ranges are 1.427–1.525× at 4, 2.708–3.406× at 8,
    4.607–5.403× at 16 and 9.559–12.212× at 33; the 9.559× AB point prevents
    bootstrap or admission.
+Every formal fixture is disjoint (`residuals: 0`); overlap correctness exists, but residual-overlap performance is unmeasured.
 Candidate grammar heap is about 1.9–2.6× control.
-9. The unchanged production JSON guard is RED across four fresh runs at +21.3% to +45.4% against 15%.
-U modifies no production source, but the gate is not waived.
+9. U's reported four-run production JSON range of +21.3% to +45.4% has no raw log in its manifest and is unsealed.
+The guard remains RED, but that range carries no evidence credit.
+P2-L seals a later unchanged-production RED run at +82.7%; private prototypes do not cause it and receive no waiver.
+10. P2-L success ranges from 0.0718× to 1.3079×.
+Callback loops,
+    declarative ASCII tables, and a public sticky wrapper are killed.
+The generic node is held only as a private shaped-product fixture; native sticky RegExp remains the KISS incumbent.
-10. P1 remains RED/in progress because no row-complete hash-bound registry exists.
-P2/P3 and formation Clean A/B remain blocked.
-Generic CSS-needed leaves remain open.
+11. P1 is complete, P2 is active, and P3 plus formation Clean A/B remain
+    blocked.
 Value stylesheet recovery and live Value/JSON receipts are later execution work, not isolated formation proof.

 ## Next executable transaction

-Resume B.W0 with the generic CSS-needed leaf tournament.
-Do not reopen unordered or recursion first.
+Resume B.W0 by composing the smallest complete isolated Value- and JSON-shaped products.
+Do not reopen unordered or recursion unless a shaped product consumes the exact mechanism.

 ### Subject

-Prototype the minimum generic, source-direct leaves required by the frozen Value/JSON-shaped isolated fixtures.
-Keep CSS grammar and domain projection in Value; parse-that owns only reusable leaf mechanics.
+Use the held private source leaf, S7 recovery, exact spans, recursion only where structurally necessary, and consumer projection to form equal stylesheet- and JSON-shaped products.
+Keep CSS grammar/domain types in Value;
+the parse-that fixture expresses only generic mechanics.

 ### Required laws

 - exact UTF-16 code-unit positions across CRLF, astral characters, lone surrogates, NUL and CSS-style escapes;
-- identifier/name, escape, number, dimension, percentage, string, URL and balanced-delimiter source leaves only where the isolated consumers use them;
+- identifier/name, escape, number, dimension, percentage, string, URL, balanced-delimiter and JSON recursive shapes only where the isolated products use them;
 - one generic capture/span representation, not a family of CSS-specialized span builders;
 - failure frontier, authored labels, immutable recovery evidence and scalar